 Chairul Anhar, the businessman who was central to the Tanah Merah project, also tried to develop a series of vast sugar plantations on a remote string of islands elsewhere in Indonesia.
 That project was cancelled after illegalities in the permit process were exposed.
 It has proved impossible to establish whether the same kinds of breaches occurred with the Tanah Merah project, because the necessary documents — the environmental impact assessments (EIAs) — have proved stubbornly elusive.
 Even local and provincial government agencies with a role in the process claim not to have seen the EIAs.
 Sources expressed the view that the EIAs are being deliberately, and illegally, withheld from the public.

-5. The project involves two of the world’s most notorious tropical logging firms
+5. The project involves one of the world’s most notorious tropical logging firms

 6. The project falls on the land of indigenous people, whose rights have been roundly ignored